persalys/persalys/python/doc/developer_manual/validation/validation.rst

         .. image:: /developer_manual/validation/inference_result_error.png
             :align: center

-    - check the reuse of the inference result by the Probabilistic model :
+    - check the reuse of the inference result by the Probabilistic model:

       - go on the Probabilistic model window of model1, tab 'Marginals'
       - select the x3 variable